DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

     MyExtension
         assets/
             img/
-                logo.png
+                logo.svg
         manifest.json

 If you hit the *reload* button in the `about:debugging` page, you'll notice that nothing happens.
 To actually tell the extension to use our image as an icon we need to tell it explicitly.
 To do so, let's update our `manifest.json` file.

 The key property for specifying icons is, you'd never guess, a property called `icons`.
 It is an object where key is dimensions of the icon and the value is path to it.
-You can read more about it here.
-TODO: Link to Firefox docs.
+You can read more about it [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/icons).

     {
         "manifest_version": 2,
         "name": "MyExtension",
         "version": "1.0.0",
         "icons": {
-            "48": "assets/img/logo.png"
+            "48": "assets/img/logo.svg"
         }
     }